 4. Application of Health Practitioner Regulation National Law Regulation

-(1) The Health Practitioner Regulation National Law Regulation as in force from time to time and as modified by subregulation (2) —
+(1) The Health Practitioner Regulation National Law Regulation as in force on 6 December 2017 and as modified by subregulation (2) —

 (a) applies as a regulation of this jurisdiction; and

 (b) as so applying, may be referred to as the Health Practitioner Regulation National Law Regulation (Western Australia).